This is Your Holiday Season — And This Is Your Holiday Season on EMV

-So the time to get focused on your customers’ holiday shopping experiences is — well, okay, it was September and October!
 But early November can work, too — just get in touch with your AVPS rep, and let us know how we can help you upgrade, whether it’s going mobile, expanding an eCommerce presence, or going over the EMV transition for your business.

 Payment times may be changing, but we’re still right here with you.